-Acqua Pietra, translated literally from the Italian means ‘Water Stone’, but another more fitting interpretation of the Italian ‘pietra’ is ‘jewel’ or ‘gemstone’.
-And, a jewel in the very heart of Florida is what internationally acclaimed Tampa-based architect and artist Alberto Alfonso of Alfonso Architects, Inc has designed at the Acqua Pietra spa located at the Streamsong Golf & Spa resort in Streamsong, Florida.
+Acqua Pietra, translated literally from Italian means ‘Water Stone’, but another more fitting interpretation of the Italian ‘pietra’ is ‘jewel’ or ‘gemstone’.
+A jewel in the very heart of Florida is what internationally acclaimed Tampa-based architect and artist Alberto Alfonso of Alfonso Architects, Inc has designed at the Acqua Pietra spa located at the Streamsong Golf & Spa resort in Streamsong, Florida.

 The Architect Studies and Sketches the Story of the Land Time Had Forgotten

 In preparation for designing the Mosaic Company’s Streamsong Resort‘s lodge, spa and restaurants, Alberto walked the land, sketch pad and watercolors in hand carefully listening to the story this land had to share with him.
 This newly reclaimed and and beautifully restored land (thanks to the efforts of The Mosaic Company) which once had been mined for its precious phosphate, and which millions of years ago found itself submerged underwater as part of the prehistoric oceans – had many tales to tell.